 After a lot of iteration and experimentation with different kinds of hardware, we chose a story that would complement the strengths and weaknesses of wearable augmented reality as well as make a good case for the use of the technology in a theatrical setting.
 To meet those ends, we chose to recreate the nursery scene from Peter Pan.
 Peter and Wendy will be live actors, and Tinkerbell will be an animated augmented reality character.
 We are aiming to have Tinkerbell act in a believable way with both the physical set, and the actors.

+After considering several possible Tinker Bell models, we considered character design and the inclusion of a game engine-ready rig for animation.
 We purchased a fairy model and outsourced biped and facial rigging to the amazing Sahar Kausar, so that I was free to collect reference videos and hammer out the animation pipeline between creating acting sequences in Maya, while moving and plotting the character route in Unity.

 Gold Spike - Technical Pipeline Iteration